-The District records a liability equal to 100% of vacation earned and compensatory time off, and an applicable percentage of sick leave available to employees at year end (25%-100%), which is included in compensated absences, current and long-term portions.
-At June 30, 2023, compensated absences, current portion was \$435,864, and long-term portion was \$1,090,240.
+The District records a liability equal to 100% of vacation earned and compensatory time off and an applicable percentage of sick leave available to employees at year end (25%-100%), which is included in compensated absences, current and long-term portions.
+At June 30, 2024, the current portion of compensated absences was \$461,444 and the long-term portion was \$951,643.